 Anyone who’s ever purchased a computer is familiar with the screen below.
 Once you’ve selected a particular model, companies will usually highlight upgrades for performance (upselling) or additional accessories (cross-selling) for you to consider.

-What are some ways to engage with your audience on Instagram?
+What are some ways to engage with your target audience on Instagram?
 You may try running contests or going behind the scenes to showcase your product development process.
 You can also pay to play on Instagram.
-For ecommerce marketing, adding products to your Instagram posts and stories gives your followers a direct path to purchase, which is key for increasing your online sales.
+For ecommerce marketing, adding products to your Instagram posts, Stories, and Reels gives your followers a direct path to purchase, which is key for increasing your online sales.

 Harsh truth: You’re losing money every time a visitor abandons their cart without purchasing.

-This phenomenon is well-studied.
-Visitors add items to their carts, but abandon their carts during the checkout process.
-According to the Baymard Institute, 69.23% of shopping carts are abandoned.
+This phenomenon is well studied.
+Website visitors add items to their carts, but abandon their carts during the checkout process.
+According to the Baymard Institute, 69.82% of shopping carts are abandoned.

-It’s worth directly addressing as many hesitations as you can because some shoppers who abandoned their carts could have been reminded to complete their purchase.
-Perhaps they could have been persuaded with a discount or free shipping, for example.
+It’s worth directly addressing as many hesitations as you can, because some shoppers who abandoned their carts could have been reminded to complete their purchase.
+Perhaps they would have been persuaded with a discount or free shipping, for example.

-One simple and effective ecommerce marketing idea to reduce the frequency of abandoned carts is an email recovery campaign, which can convince your visitors to make a return visit and complete their original purchase.
+One simple and effective ecommerce marketing idea to reduce the frequency of cart abandonment is an email recovery campaign, which can convince your visitors to make a return visit and complete their original purchase.

 The folks at LUSH use quirky subject lines and emails with additional product suggestions to try to get customers to return to their carts.